mdhumphries/NetworkNoiseRejection/README.md

 #### Estimating the maximum eigenvalue
 In the paper, we use the expectation over all sampled null models as our estimate of the maximum and minimum predicted eigenvalues.
 The function _LowDSpace_ (and so also _NodeRejection_) contains options for instead specifying an upper confidence interval on that maximum, computed over all sampled models.
 It also contains an option for [non-parametric prediction intervals](https://en.wikipedia.org/wiki/Prediction_interval).

+In the Supplementary Material, as a suggestion for future work we describe briefly three approaches to statistical testing of the data network eigenvalues, given the sample of null model maxium eigenvalues.
+Demonstrations of these are in the script *demo_of_statistical_tests* (in Scripts_For_Paper/)

 ##### Node projection
 In the paper, we project nodes into a low-dimensional space using their L2-norm weighted by the eigenvalue of each dimension.
 We also test for node rejection using the expectation of the projections over all sampled null models.
 Function _NodeRejection_ has options for different weightings of the projections, and also for setting confidence and prediction intervals, as above.